Blog / Marketing tips / 10 Holiday Email Marketing Ideas to Try This Year

 Vans links you to their store with a CTA button “Shop gift guide” and that completes the message perfectly.
 A graphic email like this doesn’t need product showcases, otherwise, it could end up looking busy.

 Clear focus points, like the CTA button here, don’t needlessly confuse the customer with too many options.
 Here we see just two—enter the store or close the email.

 Last-minute Christmas shopping got you cornered?
 We’ve all been there and it’s not a good place to be.
 To help your customers buy their gifts on time, notify them of your holiday deadlines.

 The holiday shipping deadlines are set by the shipping carriers.
 We add our order fulfillment time on top of those and finalize Printful’s order deadlines (bookmark the page, we’ll update it sometime during the middle of October!).
 The order-by dates are the last days for your customers to place an order and get it in time for Christmas.
 Remember the holidays are a busy time for post offices and some packages might get stuck, so let your customers know upfront that delays might occur.
 Here’s how Asos took care of informing their customers about the holiday shipping deadlines.

 Subject: Free Holiday Shipping Ends In Two Days

 We love the brevity of the copy.
-Less information means less opportunities to get distracted from the main CTA.
+Less information means less distractions from the main CTA.
 In this case—shop now to get your goods on time for Christmas.

-Usually, just the one button works best because it gets all the attention.
+Usually, just one button works best because it gets all the attention.
 The Asos’ email has three CTAs and it’s not a bad move.
-The three CTAs are Asos way of capturing whatever your interest is—be it to shop for items on sale, gifts, or party outfits.
+The three CTAs are Asos’ way of capturing whatever your interest is—be it to shop for items on sale, gifts, or party outfits.